↑

 • 1 tablespoon extra virgin olive oil

-• 1 pound beef (top round or chuck roast, cut into bite size pieces)
+• 1 pound beef (tenderloin, ribeye, flank or strip steak, cut into bite size pieces)

 • salt